erwin-kok/kotlin-libp2p/README.md

 Traditional communication is client-server based.
 The client initiates a connection to the server, and communicates with the server using a protocol suited for that server.
 As an example: suppose we have two WhatsApp clients lets say `A` and `B`.
 And `A` wants to send a message to `B`.
-Typically they both initiate a message to the server. `A` sends a message to the server and tells the server to relay this message to `B`.
+Typically, they both initiate a connection to the server. `A` sends a message to the server and tells the server to relay this message to `B`.
 The server knows both clients so this communication is pretty straightforward.

 In a peer-to-peer network (P2P), this communication happens quite differently.
-There is no longer a server, only clients (commonly they are referred to as `nodes` or `peers`) organized in a mesh network and they communicate directly to each other.
+There is no longer a server, only clients (commonly they are referred to as `nodes` or `peers`) organized in a mesh network, and they communicate directly to each other.
 For this to work a few challenges have to be solved:

 - How do the nodes know and find each other?
 In a client-server communication, the client established the connection to